wshito/js-project-template/README.md

 Simply add test cases in `test/app_spec.js`.
 On each test suite `SpecHelper.js` copies the `<div class='markup'>` element from `dist/index.html` into the test suite page.
 So changing DOM outside of each test suite does not change the view.

+The `test` directory contains symbolic links to `node_modules` and `dist` to access some node modules and application codes.